sharklightning/yt/README.md

 # yt

-Just a dumb little wrapper around youtube-dl and aria2 for downloading youtube videos fast
+Just a dumb little wrapper around youtube-dl and aria2 for downloading youtube videos fast on Debian based distros

 ## Installation
 clone this repository to your local computer\